ooddle

 Buteyko is a quiet, slow, low-volume breathing method designed to retrain how your body uses CO2.
 Here is how it works and how to start.

-Most breathwork pushes more air.
+Many breathwork pushes more air.
 Buteyko does the opposite, and that is precisely why it works.

 Buteyko is one of the more counterintuitive breathing methods.
-While most modern breathwork tells you to take big deep breaths, Buteyko tells you to breathe less.
+While many modern breathwork tells you to take big deep breaths, Buteyko tells you to breathe less.
 The premise is that many people chronically over-breathe, blowing off too much CO2, which paradoxically reduces oxygen delivery to tissues and keeps the nervous system in a low-grade alarm state.
 Slow, quiet, nose-only, low-volume breathing retrains the system.
 This guide walks you through the basics.

 The Science Behind Buteyko